ikkxeer/Powershell-Useful-Scripts/README.md

   Add servers to Server Manager, specifying the name.
   In addition to this, format the XML document before adding the server and save the changes for successful results.

+- ### BackupFiles.ps1
+  Creates a backup of important installers from one location to another, creating a backup copy.

 - ### Convert-Image-To-PDF.ps1
   Converts .bmp, .jpg, .jpeg, .png, .gif, .tiff, .ico file to a .pdf file, file selection functionality with interaction box